quentind123/pinteresting/README.md

-# One Month Rails
+# The Pinteresting app

-This is the pinteresting sample application for [*One Month Rails*](http://onemonthrails.com)
+This is the pinteresting sample application I designed for a course I have followed on [*One Month Rails*](http://onemonthrails.com)

-by Mattan Griffel

-Relevant course to handle Rails